 There was a procedure in place for responding to patients' complaints.
 This involved acknowledging, investigating and responding to individual complaints or concerns.
 Staff were familiar with the complaints procedure.

-The practice was fully accessible for patients with a disability or limited mobility to access dental treatment.
+The practice had made reasonable adjustments to enable patients with a disability or limited mobility to access dental treatment.
+However, the practice should review its procedure for patients who have difficulty using the stairs.